 The mansion was then purchased for $35,000 in 1945 by Minnie S. Carr, who also owned the property at 2 Meeting Street.
 Mrs. Carr converted the house into apartments while very carefully preserving and protecting its ornamentation and architectural elements.

 Dr. John and Nancy (nee Dinwiddie) Hawk next purchased the house in 1961.
 Dr. Hawk was a local surgeon and Mrs. Hawk was widely known a woman of "purpose and drive," according to her 2008 obituary in the Post and Courier.
 Over the next 47 years, Dr. and Mrs. Hawk raised nine children here, and later entertained an additional 21 grandchildren during Sunday dinners and holidays.

 During the Hawks' residency, the house's basement served for several years as the home of “Miss Mason’s School,” an elementary day school that later became Mason Preparatory School, which still exists today.

 Following Mrs. Hawk's death, the property's sale generated local controversy when there was a request to divide it into three condominiums, with the kitchen house at 3 Meeting Street serving as a fourth.
-After heated debate, the request was allowed and its sale closed Sept.
+After a heated debate among preservationists, the request was allowed and its sale closed Sept.
 2, 2015, for $4.2 million.
-The new owners, who maintain a residence in New York, undertook a nearly four-year renovation of the property.
+The kitchen house sold for $795,000 in 1998 and in 2021 has an estimated value of $2,165,200.